-In framing “religious bigotry” as a distraction, the Sixth Circuit cited a Tenth Circuit decision (authored by a noted expert in religious freedom) that said the intent required to prove religious discrimination “is merely the intent to treat differently.”
-This now appears to be the position of the US Government in support of churches in these cases.
+Author’s Note: As explained in this article’s introduction, precedent comes in many forms.
+On issues of federal law, the highest comes from the US Supreme Court, followed by the twelve federal circuits.
+When two or more circuits agree on a principle, it gains weight.
+When the principle is authored by a judge who is a noted expert in the field, it gains weight.
+In this case, in framing “religious bigotry” as a distraction, the Sixth Circuit cited a Tenth Circuit decision (authored by a noted expert in religious freedom) that said the intent required to prove religious discrimination “is merely the intent to treat differently.”
+This understanding is now the position of the US Government in support of churches in these cases.
 See Case #8.

 Case #17: Hawse v.
 Page (E.D.Mo.
-May 11, 2020)
+(Eighth Circuit) May 11, 2020)

-Case #18: Elim Romanian Pentecostal Church v.
+Case #18: Elim Romanian Pentecostal v.
 Pritzker (N.D.Ill.
-May 13, 2020)
+(Seventh Circuit) May 13, 2020)

 Judge Gettleman rejected all other constitutional claims as well.
 “Nor do plaintiffs have even a negligible [chance] of success on their Free Speech and Assembly claim.”
-He never mentioned the state RFRA, which evidently was not raised by the church.
+He never mentioned the state RFRA, which evidently was not claimed by the church.

 In parting words, Judge Gettleman said the church’s “request for an injunction, and their blatant refusal to follow the mandates of the [governor’s] Order are both ill-founded and selfish.”

 Case #19: First Pentecostal Church v.
-City of Holly Springs (N.D.Miss.
-May 14, 2020)
+Holly Springs, Miss.
+(N.D.Miss.
+(Fifth Circuit) May 14, 2020)